hemadri138/Habitweb/README.md

-# Habituate Landing Page
+# Habituated Landing Page

-A clean, modern, and responsive landing page for the Habituate mobile app - a habit tracker designed to help users build and maintain life-changing habits.
+A clean, modern, and responsive landing page for the Habituated mobile app - a habit tracker designed to help users build and maintain life-changing habits.

 ## 🚀 Features